cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Industry Guidance Research methodology:
 For this project, we decided on three different methods to fit the timeline and the research goals:

-1.  **Intercept visitors** as they navigate the Industry guidance page to understand who they were and what they were trying to accomplish.
+1.  **Intercept visitors** as they navigate the industry guidance page to understand who they were and what they were trying to accomplish.
-- Intercept 70 people visiting the industry guidance page and follow up with 20 phone interviews
+- Intercept 70 people visiting the industry guidance page and follow up with 20 phone interviews.
-3.  **Interview key stakeholders** such as GoBiz (California Governor's Office of Business and Economic Development) and business representatives to understand about their jobs and how do they use the page to serve their customers
+3.  **Interview key stakeholders** such as GoBiz (California Governor's Office of Business and Economic Development) and business representatives to understand about their jobs and how do they use the page to serve their customers.
-4.  **Perform usability testing sessions** to evaluate our existing page in terms of usability and UX focusing on relevance, hierarchy and accessibility.
+4.  **Perform usability testing sessions** to evaluate our existing page in terms of usability and ux focusing on relevance, hierarchy and accessibility.
-- Usability testing sessions with 5 business owners in California
+- Usability testing sessions with 5 business owners in California.

 Intercept           |  Interviews            |  Usability testing